broadwayinc/skapi-documentation/database/handling-files.md

 If the file is an image or a video, you can use the url on img tag or video tag to display the file.

-Below is an example of how you can get the endpoint URL of the access restricted file:
+Below is an example of how you can get the endpoint URL of the access restricted private file (The user must have access to the record):

 ```js
 fileToDownload.getFile('endpoint').then(url => {